microsoft/MPPC23-Power-Apps/lab3/README.md

 1. Select **Save and Close** again to save the deployment stage as well

-## Task 2: Run the first deployment to the Test environment
+## Task 2: Run the first deployment to the QA environment

-In this task, you will deploy the solution we imported in lab 02 to the test and production environments.
-Let's start by our first deployment to test:
+In this task, you will deploy the solution we created in lab 2 to the QA and Prod environments.
+Let's start by our first deployment to QA:

 ### First deployment to QA

-In this lab, you have installed the pipelines for Power Platform solution and you have configured a pipeline and the stages that belong to it.
+In this lab, you have configured a pipeline and the stages that belong to it.
 But how does a maker deploy a solution from the `Dev` environment to the `QA` and `Prod` environments?

 1. Go to the [maker portal](https://make.powerapps.com)

-1. Make sure to select the `Dev` environment
+1. Make sure to select the **Dev** environment

-1. Go to Solutions via the left menu
+1. Go to **Solutions** via the left menu

-1. Select the `Mixed Reality Workshop` solution by selecting the display name
+1. Select the **MPPC 23** solution by selecting the display name

     ![](./assets/run-first-pipeline-dev.png)

-1. Select the rocket icon on the left
+1. Select the **rocket icon** on the left

     ![](./assets/run-first-pipeline-solution.png)